-The Master of Arts in Clinical Mental Health Counseling is designed to train professional counselors for a variety of employment settings, including family counseling, social service and mental health agencies, college counseling centers, and private practice.
+The Master of Arts in Marriage and Family Counseling is designed to train professional counselors to specialize in providing marital, couple, and family counseling for a variety of settings, including family counseling, social service and mental health agencies, college counseling centers, and private practice.
 Qualified candidates are screened, using standard graduate school admissions and comprehensive interviews.
 Candidates are introduced to theoretical and practical academic teachings, which are woven together throughout the program to ensure a rich educational experience.
-Upon completion of the program, Students engage their community as qualified counselors who will enhance their community through service and leadership.
+Upon completion of the program, students engage their community as qualified counselors who will enhance their community through service and leadership.

-A major focus of the program is in developing and operationalizing the student's personal approach to counseling.
+A major focus of the program is developing and operationalizing the student's personal approach to counseling.
 Emphasis is placed on translating theory and research from course work to services for clients.
 Counselor training utilizes personal as well as multi-media instruction, carefully balanced to include didactic and experiential teaching.
-Diverse internships are available in community agency settings with 100 hours of practicum (40 hours of direct service) and 600 hours (240 hours of direct service) of internship required.
+Diverse internships are available in community agency settings with 100 hours of practicum (40 hours of direct service) and 600 hours (240 hours of direct service) of internship are required.
 Approximately 200 hours of supervision are provided by onsite and University supervisors.
 Core competencies are individualized to each internship setting.